 Tracking token structure

-By default, customer engagement apps uses the following token structure, that consists of a 4 character prefix and a 7 digit identifier.
+By default, customer engagement apps use the following token structure, that consists of a four character prefix and a 7-digit identifier.

 The following table lists tracking token parts and descriptions.

 |Prefix||Configurable from 1-20 characters.
 The default value is Dynamics 365 apps: The prefix can be unique for each organization or environment.
 For example, in a multi-tenant deployment of customer engagement apps, we recommend that each organization configure and use a unique prefix.|

 |Deployment base tracking number||Configurable from 0-2,147,483,647.
 Default value is 0.
 Can be used as an identifier for a specific environment.|